BPI Research Focus Areas

-Berkeley Policy Institute (BPI, formerly BRG Institute) works to advance knowledge on the global economy, the corporation, technological innovation, financial institutions, and elements of law and policy through research, open publication, and public engagement.
+Berkeley Policy Institute (BPI, formerly BRG Institute) works to advance knowledge on topics such as the global economy, the corporation, technological innovation (and research and development), financial institutions, and elements of law and policy through research, open publication, and public engagement.

-BPI works in several interconnected research areas, including those displayed in the schematic diagram shown below.
+BPI works in several interconnected research areas, including (although not limited to) competition policy, geopolitical risk, IP strategy, and international trade, as displayed in the schematic diagram shown below.

 It is an aim of the Berkeley Policy Institute to build and communicate evidence-based insights relating to the intersections among competition policy, geopolitics, intellectual property, and international trade.